-How To Become a Food Partner
+Become a Quest Food Donor

 Quest Food Standards

+Despite our model and others like it operating across British Columbia, thousands of pounds of good, nutritional food still goes to waste simply because it is part of a surplus that cannot be sold or because it is oddly sized, blemished, or nearing its best-before-date.
 The Best-Before-Date is when the quality of the food is no longer optimum but is still safe to eat and enjoy.
 Often it means the food might not be as fresh , taste or smell the same, or contain as many nutrients as the day it was first packaged.

 Quest follows the “Durable Life Information on Food Products” fact sheet and the “Acts and Regulations” administered by the Canadian Food Inspection Agency (CFIA) for all food that is handled through Quest Outreach Society.
 We also reference Food Safe Guidelines from resources such as “The Health Canada model for Food Safety in Food Banks”.